RRZE-HPC/DisCostiC-Sim/README.md

 </table>

 **RECV operation**
-/**
- *\brief The currently running process receives the operation object or array from the process listed as "operation.target".
+The currently running process receives the operation object or array from the process listed as "operation.target".
- * Debug why the discostic Irecv and Recv have a BLOCKING mode_t value.
+ Debug why the discostic Irecv and Recv have a BLOCKING mode_t value.
- */

 <table>
 <tr>
 <th>MPI-parallelized</th>